obsproject/rfcs/text/0026-hls-ingestion.md

 Here is the
 [developer guide](https://developers.google.com/youtube/v3/live/guides/hls-ingestion)
 for HLS live streaming on YouTube for example.
-Adding better UI support for it in OBS will make HLS live streaming with newer codecs much more accessible to end-users.
+Adding better support for it in OBS will make HLS live streaming with newer codecs much more accessible to end-users.

 # Drawbacks